vfscalfani/rdkit/Docs/Book/Cookbook_v2.rst

 The examples included come from various online sources such as blogs, shared gists, and the RDKit mailing lists.
-Generally, only minimal editing is added to the examples for formatting consistency.
+Generally, only minimal editing is added to the examples for formatting consistency and to incorporate the doctests.
 We have made a conscious effort to appropriately credit the original source and authors.
 For now, we are including anything that seems useful and reusable.
-One of the first priorities of this document is to compile useful examples shared on the RDKit mailing lists, as these can be difficult to discover.
+One of the first priorities of this document is to compile useful **short** examples shared on the RDKit mailing lists, as these can be difficult to discover.
 It will take some time, but we hope to expand this document into 100s of examples.
 As the document grows, it may make sense to prioritize examples included in the RDKit Cookbook v2 based on community demand.

 Feedback
 =========